elfaradio/JAVA-DEVELOPMENT/Payroll System/readme.md

-A simple Java console application to manage employee salaries, deductions, and payments.
+A simple Java console application using oop to manage employee salaries, deductions, and payments.

 Features: